-Which fish is the safest to eat?
+Which fish is the healthiest to eat in Australia?

 Fish is regularly promoted as an important part of a healthy diet.
 With benefits ranging from reduced cardiovascular risk to the prevention of dementia, it’s little wonder health authorities are talking up the value of eating fish.
 We’re now also learning the importance of fish and omega-3 fats from fish for children’s development, with reports showing these poly-unsaturated fats are important in preventing learning difficulties and minimising ADHD, dyslexia and more.

 More recently, though, concerns have been expressed over the levels of mercury in fish and mothers-to-be have been advised to limit their fish intake.
 Worried about the health of their unborn babies and not wanting to expose them to this toxic metal, many pregnant women have elected to remove fish completely from their diet.

 However, given the health benefits to be had from eating omega-3s, is totally removing fish from your diet the best strategy?
 Let’s examine the links between fish, mercury and health in general, as well as the situation with mothers-to-be.
 By not eating fish, are you missing out?

 Fish is a great source of low-saturated fat protein.
 It’s also high in the minerals zinc and iodine, along with vitamin B12.
 But, more significantly, fish is one of our primary sources of two types of omega-3 polyunsaturated fats: eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 It’s these omega-3s that have excited nutritionists and health bodies, as there is evidence they will reduce your risk of cardiovascular disease and of having a heart attack.